MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-account-protection-policy.md

 **Windows 10/11 profiles**:

-- **Account protection (preview)** – Settings for account protection policies help you protect user credentials.
+- **Account protection** – Settings for account protection policies help you protect user credentials.

   The account protection policy is focused on settings for  Windows Hello and Credential Guard, which is part of Windows identity and access management.